 †This course concludes in late June.

-‡Two electives must be in History and Theory study area, and one elective must be in Urbanism and Landscape study area.
+‡One elective must be a qualified Visualization elective, two electives that require at least a fifteen-page research paper must be in History and Theory study area, and one elective must be in Urbanism and Landscape study area.
 These required electives may be taken in any term(s).
 Courses taken outside of the School may fulfill these requirements provided they are listed in the appropriate study areas or they have been approved by the area coordinators.
 Students not on academic warning or probation may substitute independent elective course work.
 (See the School’s Academic Rules and Regulations for procedures and restrictions.)

 In the six weeks before the beginning of the fall term, the School offers four summer preparation courses that are required for incoming M.Arch.
 I students.

-- Visualization I: Observation and Representation (1001c).
+- Architectural Fundamentals (1000c).
 This five-week course is offered at no charge for those newly admitted students who do not have significant pre-architectural training.
 This course is required only for those students who have been informed in their acceptance letter that they must take this course.
 Students required to take the summer session must satisfactorily pass this course before being admitted to the School’s first-year M.Arch I program in the fall.
 Classes are held each day, Monday through Friday.
 The average day is broken into morning and afternoon sessions.
 Students are expected to complete assignments outside of class.

 - Summer Shops Techniques Course.
 This one-week course introduces incoming students to the School’s fabrication equipment and shops.
 The course stresses good and safe shop techniques.
 Students are not allowed to use the School’s shops unless they have satisfactorily completed this course.

 - Summer Digital Media Orientation Course.
 This two-part course, which occurs during the same week as the Summer Shops Techniques Course, covers accessing the School’s servers, the use of the School’s equipment, and the School’s digital media policies and procedures.
 This course is required only for those M.Arch.
-I students who did not take Visualization I: Observation and Representation (1001c); see paragraph 1 above.
+I students who did not take Architectural Fundamentals (1000c); see paragraph 1 above.